 During the Preassessment Phase, the Trustees determined that the provisions and determinations of OPA and OSPRA applied to the Incident, including: (1) one or more incidents had occurred, (2) the discharge was not from a public vessel, (3) the discharge was not from an onshore facility subject to the Trans-Alaska Authority Act, (4) the discharge was not permitted under federal, state, or local law, and (5) public trust natural resources and/or services may have been injured as a result of the discharge.
 On the basis of those determinations, on September 20, 2016, the Trustees issued the Notice of Intent to Conduct Restoration Planning for the NRDA case associated with the Incident.
 The Trustees began the Restoration Planning Phase even as they were still finishing some Preassessment activities.
 In the Restoration Planning Phase, the Trustees evaluated and quantified the nature and extent of injuries to natural resources and services, and determined the need for, type of, and scale of appropriate restoration actions.
-Using the information developed during the Restoration Planning Phase, the Trustees developed this Draft DARP/EA for public comment.
+Using the information developed during the Restoration Planning Phase, the Trustees published a Draft DARP/EA for public comment May 20, 2021 to outline their injury assessment and proposal for restoring natural resources injured as a result of the Incident.